-- (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company and accordingly the provisions of clause 3(xii) of the Order are not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company transactions entered into by the Company with the related parties are in compliance with Sections 177 and 188 of the Act, where applicable and the details of related party transactions as required by the applicable accounting standards have been disclosed in the financial statements. - (xiv) (a)Based on the information and explanations provided to us and our audit procedures, in our opinion the Company has an adequate internal audit system commensurate with the size and nature of its business; - (b) We have considered, the internal audit reports issued to the Company during the year covering the period up to 31st March 2024and till date for the period under audit in determining the nature timing and extent of our audit procedures. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company in respect of which we are unable to comment on any potential implications for the reasons described therein, the Company has not entered into non-cash transactions with directors or persons connected with them Accordingly, the provisions of clause 3(xv) of the Order are not applicable to the Company. - (xvi) (a)According to the information and explanations given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
-Accordingly, the provisions of clause 3(xvi) (a),(b) and (c)of the Order are not applicable to the Company. - (b)According to the information and explanations given to us there is no core investment company within the group (as defined in the Core Investment Companies (Reserve bankDirections,2016) and accordingly reporting under clause 3(xvi)(d) of the order is not applicable. - (xvii) According to the information and explanations given to us, the company has not incurred cash losses during the financial year covered by our audit and in the immediately preceding financial year. - (xviii) There has not been any resignation of the statutory auditors of the company during the year and accordingly this clause is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, and based on the letter of comfort received from the holding company M/S Reliance Power Ltd

-,nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of Balance Sheet as and when they fall due within a period of one year from the Balance Sheet date We, however, state that this is not an assurance as to the future viability of the Company.
+- (xiv) (a)Based on the information and explanation provided to us and our audit procedures, in our opinion, the Company has an adequate internal audit system commensurate with the size and nature of business. - (b) We have considered the internal audit reports for the year under audit, shared by the company during the year and till date, in determining the nature, timing and extent of our audit procedures. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company in respect of which we are unable to comment on any potential implications for the reasons described therein, the Company has not entered into non-cash transactions with directors or persons connected with them.
+Accordingly, the provisions of clause 3(xv) of the Order are not applicable to the Company. - (xvi) (a)According to the information and explanations given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, the provisions of clause 3(xvi) (a), (b) and (c)of the Order are not applicable to the Company. - (b) According to the information and explanations given to us there is no core investment company within the group (as defined in the Core Investment Companies (Reserve bank Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the order is not applicable. - (xvii) According to the information and explanations given to us, the company has incurred cash losses of Rs 258 Lakhs during the financial year covered by our audit and NIL in the immediately preceding financial year. - (xviii) There has not been any resignation of the statutory auditors of the company during the year and accordingly this clause is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, and based on the letter of comfort received from the holding company M/S Reliance Power Ltd ,nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of Balance Sheet as and when they fall due within a period of one year from the Balance Sheet date We, however, state that this is not an assurance as to the future viability of the Company.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.